top of page

 Alex Shing

-Alex is a Junior majoring in Environmental Biology and minoring in Global Health and the Environment at Washington University in St. Louis.
+Alex has graduated with a major in Environmental Biology and minoring in Global Health and the Environment at Washington University in St. Louis.
 He is interested in tackling health and environmental inequities, especially involving NTDs.

 Samantha Weaver